hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi creating dashboard for our portfolio site♥♥ #65
+2. Corgi creating dashboard for our portfolio site♥♥ #66
-    - Corgi working on creating front-end template♥♥ #65
+    - Corgi working on creating front-end template♥♥ #66
-        - Corgi working on creating front-end template for project page♥♥ #16
+        - Corgi working on creating front-end template for project page♥♥ #17
     - Corgi completed creating design♥♥

 3. Corgi working on test at turing.com♥♥
     - Corgi completed the quiz `tell me about yourself`♥♥

-4. Corgi working on writing email to Morad Creative Agency♥♥
+4. Corgi completed writing email to Morad Creative Agency♥♥

 5. [on hold] Corgi learning about node.js on Codecademy♥♥ #47
     - Corgi learning about how to use postgresql in node.js♥♥ #5